 - Help you plan then execute a product launch

-- Coordinate teleclasses, webinars, and telesummits
+- Coordinate future teleclasses, webinars, and telesummits

-- Setting up your profiles on various social media/networking sites, as well as giving you ideas for content to use to keep things fresh; possibly even maintaining your presence on the sites with information you share with her (works best when your brand has a presence, rather than you as an individual due to transparency that’s so important in social media)
+- Setting up your profiles on various social media/networking sites, as well as helping you brainstorm ideas for content to use to keep things fresh; possibly even maintaining your presence on the sites with information you share with her (works best when your brand has a presence, rather than you as an individual due to transparency that’s so important in social media)

-- Helping you create online communities
+- Helping you create/manage online communities/memberships

 - Creating a publishing calendar of various topics you might want to blog or write articles about